-State and Local Governments Rush to Issue Bonds Ahead of Potential Tax Break Cuts
+State & Local Governments Rush Bonds Before Tax Break Cuts

 As Congress debates sweeping tax legislation under the “One Big Beautiful Bill,” state and local governments aren’t waiting to find out what happens next.